farlee2121/DevEssentialsBlog/content/posts/Whats-Your-Duck-V2/2022-06-16-5-Conclusion.md

 tags:
 - Design Process
 - Ducks
+title: "What's your Duck: Conclusion"
 ---

-# What's your Duck: Conclusion
 This series is about design process and organizing our thoughts for effective development.
 The main goal is to establish a mental model and intuition for effective design process.
 This post reviews what we've learned.